 Well it’s time to kick off Star Wars week and what better way to start than with easily the poorest of the six films!
 Honestly, after I saw this film I spent ages trying to convince myself it wasn’t that bad.
 Gradually denial led to anger, anger led to hate and hate led back to anger when I got things back in perspective.
 I mean, who actually hates a film?
 Like, genuinely hates a film.
 To hate a film so much you would want it to be materialised as a living thing just so you could kill it?
 Nah, not something a normal person would feel for a film for too long.
 Unless that film was Batman & Robin.
 Fuck dat shit. … Oh yeah, review…

 A few years later instead of the prequels we got the Special Editions.
 They were met with mixed reactions.
-Personally I have no issue with giving a film a bit of a make over when it is beneficial to the film and provided the original versions were still available.
+Personally I have no issue with giving a film a bit of a make over when it is beneficial and provided the original versions are still available.
 As long as nothing fundamental to the film was changed for the worse I see them as exactly what they’re described as, special editions.
 I’ll get to those later in the week though.
 I went to see all 3 of the special editions in the cinema and it was a great movie experience.
 Star Wars was always a series made to be seen up on the big screen and these special editions got me hyped up for the prequels.

 The news kept coming.
 We were gonna see Obi-Wan’s master Qui-Gon Jinn.
 Meet a young Anakin Skywalker and watch his journey from a young powerful Jedi to his fall into the Dark Side of the force.
 We were gonna see Pod Racing!
 Wait, what the hell is a pod race?
 What’s racing things got to do with Star Wars?
 Ahh who cares?
 Prequel trilogy is incoming.